All noncontextuality inequalities for the n-cycle scenario: Observations

-\textit{Observations.---}The Tsirelson bounds for odd $n$ were found first in \cite{liang11,cabello10}, and for even $n$ in \cite{wehner06} in relation with Braunstein-Caves inequalities \cite{braunstein89}.
-Actually, Wehner's proof \cite{wehner06} is general enough to apply to our case without modification.
-We, therefore, do not feel it is necessary to provide a direct proof of the Lovász functions $\vartheta(Y_n)$ and $\vartheta(M_{2n})$, but we do think it is enlightening to show that graph theory provides a unified approach to the problem.
+The quantum bounds for odd $n$ were found first in \cite{liang11,cabello10}, and for even $n$ in \cite{wehner06} in relation with Braunstein-Caves inequalities \cite{braunstein89}.
+However, we do think it is enlightening to show how graph theory provides a simple and unified approach to the problem.

 Another observation is that while Braunstein-Caves inequalities are not tight Bell inequalities \cite{pitowsky01,collins04}, our inequalities \eqref{eq:boolenciclo} are tight noncontextuality inequalities.
-This is possible because the marginal scenarios are different: in the case of the Bell inequalities, we demand every $X_j$ with even $j$ to be measurable together with every $X_j$ with odd $j$, and so the graph that represent these relations is the complete bipartite graph $K_{n/2,n/2}$, which is not isomorphic to the $n$-cycle (except for $n=4$, the CHSH case).
+This is possible because the locality and contextuality scenarios are different: In the case of Bell inequalities, we demand every $X_i$ with even $i$ to be measurable together with every $X_j$ with odd $j$, and so the graph that represent these relations is the complete bipartite graph $K_{n/2,n/2}$, which is not isomorphic to the $n$-cycle (except for $n=4$, the CHSH case).

-\textit{Conclusions.---}We have provided the first complete characterization of a set of classical correlations for a scenario with an arbitrary number $n$ of settings, by explicitly listing all its $2^{n-1}$ tight noncontextuality inequalities.
-This scenario is of fundamental importance in the discussion between classical and quantum correlations, and generalizes those discussed by Fine for $n=4$ \cite{fine82} and Klyachko \etal for $n=5$ \cite{klyachko08}.
-Moreover, we also completely characterized the associated no-signalling correlations by finding the vertices of the no-disturbance polytope, and we have explicitly obtained the maximum quantum violation of all these inequalities.